khalooei/Robustness-framework/README.md

 ## Acknowledgements
-Thanks to the people behind Pytorch, Lightning, torchattacks hydra, and MLOps libraries whose work inspired this repository.
+Thanks to the people behind Pytorch, Lightning, torchattacks, hydra, and MLOps libraries whose work inspired this repository.
 Furthermore, I would like to thank my supervisors Prof. Mohammad Mehdi Homayounpour and Dr. Maryam Amirmazlagnani for their efforts and guidance.